mivinmathew/DataMiningProblemSets/README.md

 # DataMiningProblemSets
-experimenting with clustering, classification and association analysis with various csv files.
+Experimenting with clustering, classification and association analysis with various csv files.